17+ of the Oldest People in the World to Have Beaten COVID-19

 The 98-year-old bishop of Nanyang, Msgr.
 Joseph Zhu Baoyu was the oldest known patient to have recovered from coronavirus when he was discharged.
 The pastor fell ill with COVID-19 pneumonia on February 2.
-Thankfully, on February 14, he tested negative and on February 14 after his lungs were declared to be free of the infection.
+Thankfully, on February 14, he tested negative, and on February 14, his lungs were declared to be free of the infection.

 Msgr.
 Zhu was treated at the central hospital in Nanyang, AsiaNews reports.
 What makes his case particularly impressive is the fact that he had prior health conditions, including arrhythmia and pleural effusions, and he still recovered.
 Msgr.
 Zhu has healed thanks to a thoracic drainage catheter, a procedure used as a coronavirus treatment in extreme cases.

-10. Man from Wuhan celebrated centenary and beating coronavirus in the same year
+10. Man from Wuhan celebrated his centenary and beating coronavirus in the same year

 The man was born in February 1920.
 As such, he had only just celebrated his 100th birthday when he was diagnosed with COVID-19.
 He had underlying health conditions, including Alzheimer’s disease, hypertension, and heart failure, and received a range of different types of coronavirus treatment, state-run Xinhua reported.

 Another elderly patient infected and recovered in Wuhan has been identified by his surname, Dai.
 The 101-year-old recovered in only a week after being admitted to Wuhan Third Hospital, Hubei Province, The Sun reports.